christwinn/woocommerce-api-client-java/README.md

 </dependency>
 ```
 Note: We use a 4 point versioning system: (Semantic Versioning 2.0.0 + 1) W.X.Y.Z
-W: The Upstream API version that is being targetted
+W: The Upstream API version that is being targeted - simpler to ensure the correct client API
 X: MAJOR version when we make incompatible API changes
 Y: MINOR version when we add functionality in a backward compatible manner
 Z: PATCH version when we make backward compatible bug fixes